 These factors, along with the resulting dependence, foster feelings of commitment—attachment to a partner and a desire to maintain the relationship.
 Longitudinal studies by Rusbult (1987) support this model.
 Across a seven-month span of evaluating dating relationships, that study found that increased commitment was related to partners' increases in satisfaction, declining alternatives, and increases in investments.
 Those who broke off relationships, in contrast, evidenced significant declines in satisfaction, decreased investment, and an increase in the quality of alternatives before the break.

 [Further research by Rusbult and Martz (1992) noted that feelings of commitment may persist even with low levels of satisfaction, as long as alternatives are low and investment is high.
 For example, the pair interviewed women in a domestic violence shelter on the three commitment factors and predicted whether each would return to their abuser.
-Even though the majority of women were unsatisfied with their high-cost, low-benefit relationships, those that continued to feel committed to their partner cited few alternatives and felt they had a lot invested in it.]
+Even though the majority of women were unsatisfied with their high-cost, low-benefit relationships, those who continued to feel committed to their partner cited few alternatives and felt they had a lot invested in the relationship.]

 This model appears to hold for both homosexual and heterosexual relationships (Duffy & Rusbult, 1986); accounts for commitment in both dating relationships and marriage (Rusbult, 1983; Rusbult, Johnson, & Morrow, 1986); and predicts commitment to friendships as well (Rusbult, 1980).

-Overall, individuals who invest in a partner of any kind, see few alternatives to getting their needs met, and are (at least sometimes) satisfied with the exchange, come to depend on that partner to meet their needs—and ultimately commit to them.
+Overall, individuals who invest in a partner of any kind, see few alternatives to getting their needs met, and are (at least sometimes) satisfied with the exchange come to depend on that partner to meet their needs—and ultimately commit to them.

 So Why Don't Modern Men or Women Commit?

 Interdependence Theory helps explain why individuals in modern society may often be reluctant (or unmotivated) to commit.
-And recent social changes have altered the modern romantic landscape.
+Recent social changes have altered the modern romantic landscape.
 We know that women's empowerment movements have reduced women's dependence on romantic relationship partners, especially for economic, childcare, and social support needs.
-This is undoubtedly a benefit to women who felt pushed to accept unsatisfying or even abusive relationships (as studied by Rusbult and Martz, 1992), but it has had repercussions on women's motivation to commit to potentially healthier relationships as well.
+This is undoubtedly a benefit to women who felt pushed to accept unsatisfying or even abusive relationships (as studied by Rusbult and Martz, 1992), but it has had repercussions for women's motivation to commit to potentially healthier relationships as well.